software-mansion/protostar/website/docs/cli-reference.md

 - `mainnet`
 - `testnet2`
 #### `--private-key-path PATH`
-Path to the file, which stores your private key (in hex representation) for the account.
+Path to the file, which stores your private key for the account in hex (prefixed with '0x') or decimal representation.
 Can be used instead of PROTOSTAR_ACCOUNT_PRIVATE_KEY env variable.
 #### `--signer-class STRING`
 Custom signer class module path.
 #### `--token STRING`
-Used for declaring contracts in Alpha MainNet.
+Used by whitelisted users for deploying contracts in Alpha MainNet.
 #### `--wait-for-acceptance`
 Waits for transaction to be accepted on chain.
 ### `deploy`